pombreda/lepl/doc-src/manual/offside.rst

 Offside Rule and Blocks
 -----------------------

-In addition to the above, LEPL simplifies offside rule parsing with the concept of "blocks", which allow text to be described in terms of nested sections.
+In addition to the above, Lepl simplifies offside rule parsing with the concept of "blocks", which allow text to be described in terms of nested sections.
 Again, this is most simply configured via `LineAwareConfiguration()
 <api/redirect.html#lepl.offside.config.LineAwareConfiguration>`_ (either the